 - 1) The provisions of this article shall be liberally construed to effectuate the purpose of this article.
 Where a provision of this article conflicts with another provision of this chapter or this code, the more restrictive provision shall prevail. - 2) Location.
-This article applies to the entirety of each parcel that intersects the Valley Oak Habitat Combining

-Zone and the entirety of each parcel containing at least 0.5 acre of the Oak Woodland Combining District. - 3) Prohibition.
-No person shall cause a Woodland Impact or Type Conversion of Oak Woodlands as defined herein, located wholly or partially within the unincorporated County unless expressly permitted by this chapter and where any applicable permit(s) are first secured, and requirements of this chapter are met.
+This article applies to the entirety of each parcel that intersects the Valley Oak Habitat Combining Zone and the entirety of each parcel containing at least .5 acre of the Oak Woodland Combining District. - 3) Prohibition.
+No person shall cause a type conversion of Oak Woodlands to non-Oak Woodlands, as defined herein, located wholly or partially within the unincorporated County unless expressly permitted by this chapter and where any applicable permit(s) are first secured, and requirements of this chapter are met.
 Compliance with this article does not alleviate the need to comply with other local, state, or federal rules or regulations which may also be applicable to tree removal. - 4) VOH Combining District.
-Valley Oak tree removal in the VOH combining district that does not meet the definition of Woodland Impact or Type Conversion remains subject to the provisions of this chapter that apply to the VOH combining district. - 5) Code Conflict.
+Valley Oak tree removal in the VOH combining district that does not meet the definition of woodland type conversion remains subject to the provisions of this chapter that apply to the VOH combining district. - 5) Code Conflict.
 The provisions of this article shall be liberally construed to effectuate the purpose of this article.

 Where a provision of this article conflicts with another provision of this chapter or this code, or with state or federal law, then the more restrictive provision shall prevail. - 6) Other laws.
-Compliance with this chapter does not alleviate the need to comply with other local, state, or federal rules, or regulations which may also be applicable to tree removal, including but not limited to the California Professional Forester's Law (commencing at California Public Resources Code section 750).
+Compliance with this chapter does not alleviate the alleviate the need to comply with other local, state, or federal rules, or regulations which may also be applicable to tree removal, including but not limited to the California Professional Forester's Law (commencing at California Public Resources Code section 750).
 Oak tree removal that does not impact oak woodlands, or that is not otherwise subject to this chapter, may still be subject to other provisions of this code, or state or federal law. - 7) Preemption.
 This article shall apply except to the extent preempted by state or federal law. - 8) Utility Line Maintenance.
-Oak tree removal associated with maintenance, by a public utility company regulated by the California Public Utilities Commission, of existing public utility lines and related infrastructure that causes Type Conversion of Oak Woodland within the boundaries of an applicable utility easement, right of way, or other property interest held by the utility, is exempt from this article. - 9) Timber Harvest.
+Oak tree removal associated with maintenance, by a public utility company regulated by the California Public Utilities Commission, of existing public utility lines and related infrastructure that causes type conversion of Oak Woodland within the boundaries of an applicable utility easement, right of way, or other property interest held by the utility, is exempt from this article. - 9) Timber Harvest.
 Tree removal authorized under a Timber Harvest Plan or other harvesting permit issued by the California Department of Forestry and Fire Protection. - 10) By-right housing.
-By-right housing in an urban service area is exempt from this article. - 11) Forestry.
+By-right housing is exempt from this article. - 11) Forestry.
 Certain uses and activities regulated by this article may constitute "forestry" as defined in the Professional Forester's Law (California Public Resources Code Sections 750-783).
 Where actions or requirements of this ordinance meet this definition, the applicable requirements in the Professional Forester's Law shall apply in addition to this code.
 See subsection 5) of this Section. - 12) Determination of Woodland Boundaries.
 The designated Oak Woodland Combining Zone represents the approximate location of Oak Woodlands.
-Actual Oak Woodland boundaries shall be determined by a qualified professional using on the ground observations and based on at least 1.5x the distance between trunk and outer extent of canopy of existing native oak trees.

-Where Oak Woodland was present as of the 2013 VegMap data but native oak trees are no longer present due to factors such as wildfire, satellite imagery or other remote sensing data shall be used to approximate the historical dripline of trees to determine the area of historically occurring woodlands.
+Actual Oak Woodland boundaries shall be determined by a qualified professional using on the ground observations and based on the dripline of existing native oak trees. - Where Oak Woodland was present as of the 2013 VegMap data but native oak trees are no longer present due to factors such as wildfire, satellite imagery or other remote sensing data shall be used to approximate the historical dripline of trees to determine the area of historically occurring woodlands.